sambi-dev/sambi/apps/coco/README.md

 <a href="https://coco.yocxo.com/">
   <img alt="Next.js 14 and App Router-ready AI chatbot." src="../coco/src/app/opengraph-image.gif">
-  <h1 align="center">:: CocoGPT by Yo CXO :: Powered by Vercel ::</h1>
+  <h1 align="center">:: CocoGPT by Yo!
+CXO :: Powered by Vercel ::</h1>
 </a>

 So, you want to create a ChatGPT wrapper?
 You've got a game-changing idea that people are practically begging for.
 Because the world desperately needs another AI product that'll ~~be outdated in a month~~ solve all their problems.

 But this isn't your average project.
 The [geniuses at Vercel](https://vercel.com) built something remarkable.
-We forked it and added that signature Yo CXO touch.
+We forked it and added that signature Yo!
+CXO touch.
 Get ready for a chatbot that's as unique as it is powerful.

 <p align="center">
   <a href="#features"><strong>Features</strong></a> ·